yhnavein/swaggie/README.md

     --hooksOut <filePath>      Output path for the generated hooks file (L2 templates only).
 Splits hooks into a separate server-safe file
-    --mocks <path>             Output path for a generated mock/stub file (requires --testingFramework and --out) -T, --testingFramework <name>  Framework for generated mocks: "vitest" or "jest" (requires --mocks and --out) -h, --help                     Show help
+    --mocks <path>             Output path for a generated mock/stub file (requires --testingFramework and --out) -T, --testingFramework <name>  Framework for generated mocks: "vitest" or "jest" (requires --mocks and --out) --clientSetup <path>       Output path for the write-once client setup file.
+Generated on first run; never overwritten unless --forceSetup is set.
+For the ky template, the generated api.ts imports from this file.
+For other templates, it is a standalone scaffold.
+Requires --out
+    --forceSetup               Overwrite the setup file even if it already exists (requires --clientSetup) -h, --help                     Show help
 ```